by Katie Brazerol

 Pet ownership can be very beneficial.
 Pets can improve mental and physical health, prevent loneliness, and boost self-esteem.
 However, pet ownership also requires a lot of commitment.
 Even though a child may promise to take care of the pet, it is an adult’s responsibility to make sure the pet’s needs are met.

-Here are some things to consider when choosing a pet for your family:
+Here are 5 questions to consider when choosing a pet for your family:

 Take time to research the pet that would be perfect for your family.
 Cute little furballs turn into daily responsibilities.
 Make sure your whole family is ready for the commitment!